 It was here that Cassidy met the man who would become his best friend and partner in crime — Elzy Lay.
 The two would form the Wild Bunch gang and work diligently to develop contacts that would give them easy access to supplies and fresh horses.
 Among these contacts was a ranch owned by outlaw sisters Ann and Josie Bassett.
-They, along with the Sundance Kid’s girlfriend, Etta Place; one of Elzy Lay’s girlfriends, Maude Davis; and gang member Laura Bullion, were the only known females to have entered Robbers Roost during the 30 years it served as an outlaw hideout.
+Along with the Sundance Kid’s girlfriend, Etta Place; one of Elzy Lay’s girlfriends, Maude Davis; and gang member Laura Bullion, they were the only known females to have entered Robbers Roost during the 30 years it served as an outlaw hideout.

-Within the confines of the hideout the Wild Bunch and other outlaws built cabins and outbuildings to help shield them from the harsh winters and store weapons, horses, chickens, and cattle.
+Within the confines of the hideout, the Wild Bunch and other outlaws built cabins and outbuildings to help shield them from the harsh winters and store weapons, horses, chickens, and cattle.

-Another frequent resident of Robbers Roost was a man named Matt Warner, born Willard E. Christiansen to the fifth wife of a Mormon bishop in Ephraim, Utah.
+Another frequent resident of Robbers Roost was Matt Warner, born Willard E. Christiansen to the fifth wife of a Mormon bishop in Ephraim, Utah.
 Warner served a cattle-rustling apprenticeship before joining the McCarty Gang along with Cassidy.
 The future Wild Bunch used Robbers Roost after a Telluride, Colorado bank robbery in 1889.
 Members of the Wild Bunch used it again in April 1897 after they held up the Pleasant Valley Coal Company payroll in Castlegate, Utah.
 Daring robberies such as these made the Wild Bunch notorious to some and folk heroes to others.

-Despite some sporadic attempts and many boastful claims, lawmen of the day never discovered the location of the hideout as the outlaws held each other to strict confidentiality regarding its location.
+Despite sporadic attempts and many boastful claims, lawmen of the day never discovered the hideout location as the outlaws held each other to strict confidentiality regarding its location.
 C. L. “Gunplay” Maxwell, a small-time bandit and want-a-be member of the Wild Bunch, wrote Utah Governor Heber M. Wells from prison that Robbers Roost was defended by a well-armed, 200-man gang with an intricate system of fortifications, tunnels, land mines, and a vast storehouse of supplies and ammunition.
 This letter fueled the reputation of the Roost.
 Few lawmen cared to enter such supposedly dangerous ground.